gex3do/code-showcase/README.md

 #### golang

 - `http` client with possibility to configure: `metrics`, `traces` and `retries`.
-- `pool` implementation based on channels and with possibility to set pool capacity
+- `pool` implementation based on channels and with possibility to set pool capacity.

 #### python

-- `middleware` playing a proxy between frontend and backend service
+- `middleware` playing a proxy role between frontend and backend service.
-- `imap` wrapper
+- `imap` wrapper.
+IMAP stands for Internet Message Access Protocol.
+It is an application layer protocol used to receive the emails from the mail server.

 #### typescript

-Code snippets demonstrates some components, routes and socket implementation
+Code snippets demonstrates some components, routes and socket implementation.

 ## Interested in further details?

-Feel free to [contact us][1]
+Feel free to [contact us][1].

 [1]: sagoyan@gmail.com